Fighting the Nemadji Trail Energy Center Gas Plant

 You can find the petition for review here.

-With the plant expected to run for at least 30 years, we could see billions of tons more climate-changing CO2 pumped into our skies.
+With the plant expected to run for at least 30 years, we could see over 100 million tons more climate-changing greenhouse gases pumped into our skies.

 Climate scientists are clear: we need to significantly cut carbon emissions by 2030 to avoid the worst impacts from climate change.
 This plant would significantly hinder other efforts in Wisconsin to drastically cut carbon emissions.